Get the latest updates on NC State's response to COVID-19 (coronavirus) and access resources to stay informed. Learn more here.

 When you choose one of our minors, you're telling the world — and potential employers — that you're well-prepared for a powerful career because you've got an important skill in your back pocket: proficiency in a foreign language.
 It's a smart move, especially for today's students who often must compete in a global marketplace.

 Students majoring in any field are eligible to minor in a foreign language.
-Explore your options:
+Get section coordinator contact information and explore your options by clicking on your language of choice:

 NC State Language Exchanges